jinluchang/Qlattice/README.md

 `$ ./build.sh default-gpt`

+### Install on UCONN HPC

+First, download dependencies downloaded to the `distfiles` directory.

+`$ ./scripts/download.sh`

+Note you may need to download on your local computer and copy the data to the server.

+The default build and installation directory is `$HOME/qlat-build/default`.
+If a different directory is needed:

+`$ export prefix=DEST_DIRECTORY`

+Run the build script:

+`$ ./build.sh uconn`

 ### General instructions

 The library itself is only composed of header files located in the `qlat` directory.